bryanscalzo97/products-catalog-mobile/README.md

 ## Features

-- 📱 Product catalog with infinite scroll
+- 📱 Product catalog with infinite scroll using FlashList for optimal performance
 - 🔍 Filter products by category
 - 📊 Sort products by price or rating
 - 📝 Detailed product view